jarvis0/image-search/README.md

 You can skip the data download and preprocessing steps if you can provide your own TSV dataset of captions having the same columns as specified.

 Also, you will need to train a semantic word embeddings model.
-But first, we need to prepare the training data using the following command:
+First, you will need to prepare the training data using the following command:

 ```sh
 python semantic_learning/unsupervised_preprocessing.py